Anshc22/Steam-Flow-Launcher/README.md

 2. Game installation directories
 3. Steam's main directories
 4. Falls back to default plugin icon if no game-specific icon is found

+**Icon Quality**: Game icons are automatically optimized for display:
+- Original icons from Steam's cache (typically 640x360 resolution)
+- Automatically resized to 384x384 maintaining aspect ratio (doubled size for maximum visibility)
+- Optimized PNG format for better quality and visibility
+- Cached optimized versions for faster subsequent loads

+**Icon Size**: The size of icons in Flow Launcher search results is controlled by Flow Launcher's interface settings.
+The plugin provides optimized, high-quality icons that will display well at any size:
+- High-resolution Steam cache icons are automatically optimized
+- Maintains aspect ratio and visual quality
+- If you need larger icons, consider adjusting Flow Launcher's zoom settings or theme

 ## Requirements